AShunevych/UniConverterKt/README.md

 # UniConverter
-Application provides conversion and calculation functions.
+App for conversion and calculation .
 Available for conversion:
 - Area
 - Force